zerotwooneone/percolator/source/Percolator.Cryptography/README.md

-# Pecolator.Cryptography
+# Percolator.Cryptography

-This project is a core domain library for the Pecolator chat application.
+This project is a core domain library for the Percolator chat application.
 It is responsible for all cryptographic operations required to establish and maintain secure, end-to-end encrypted communication sessions.

 ## Goal

-The primary goal of this library is to provide a self-contained, secure, and well-tested implementation of the cryptographic protocols needed for Pecolator.
+The primary goal of this library is to provide a self-contained, secure, and well-tested implementation of the cryptographic protocols needed for Percolator.
 It encapsulates the complexity of modern cryptographic systems, offering a simple API to the application layer for encrypting and decrypting messages.

 This library is designed with Domain-Driven Design (DDD) principles in mind.
 It contains only pure cryptographic logic and is completely isolated from any infrastructure concerns like networking, databases, or user interfaces.

+## AI Assistant Guidance

+When modifying this project, adhere to the following architectural rules:

+1.  **Domain Independence**: This is a foundational domain library.
+It **must not** contain references to other domain libraries (e.g., `Percolator.Identity`, `Percolator.Network`).
+It should have no dependencies on other Percolator projects except for `Percolator.Contracts` if necessary.
+2.  **Provide Primitives**: This library's role is to provide low-level, reusable cryptographic primitives and operations (e.g., `CertificateGenerator`).
+It should not contain business logic specific to other domains.
+3.  **Consumed via Interfaces**: Higher-level domains that consume these operations should do so via interfaces defined in their own projects.
+The `Percolator.Application` layer is responsible for implementing those interfaces and calling the primitives in this library.
+4.  **Fail Forward**: Do not add logging for security-sensitive errors.
+The established pattern is to throw an exception (e.g., `CryptographicException`) to ensure failures are handled by the consuming layer.

 ## High-Level Concepts